CoreMedia/feedback-hub-adapter-tutorial/example_adapter.md

 ```

 The class implements the interface `FeedbackHubAdapterFactory` which requires
-the implementation of the methods
+the implementation of the methods:

 - `String getId()`: this methods return the unique id of this adapter and is used
-to match the content based configuration against the actual implementation
+to match the content based configuration against the actual implementation.
 - `FeedbackHubAdapter create(T settings)`: this factory method creates the actual adapter instance.
-The settings interface that is passed here contains additional fields that may have been set
+The settings interface that is passed here, contains additional fields that may have been set
 inside the `settings` struct of the adapter configuration.
 Usually credentials are passed
 to the adapter this way.
 In our example, we use this interface to pass additional
 configuration parameters: